irontonbrewing/tilt_perl/README.txt

     Yes, it's "old", but perl 5 is still maintained and updated, and I prefer the syntax over Python.

 LEGAL:
-    I have full permisson from Tilt (Noah Nibarron) to "sandbox" with their data format.
+    I have full permisson from Tilt (Noah Nibarron) to "sandbox" with their data format and to use their logo.
     This program is in no way intended to circumvent, override, or plagiarize any of Tilt's own software.
     This program offers no warranty, guarantee, or support mechanism.
-This program as designed, simply reads data over a BLE (bluetooth low energy) digital singal and posts formatted information to a web URL.
-The intended use of this software is to read Tilt digital hydrometer data for use in tracking beer fermentation progress, for use in beer brewing, or other liquid density applications only.
+This program as designed, reads data over a BLE (bluetooth low energy) digital signal and posts formatted information to a web URL.
+The intended use of this software is to read Tilt digital hydrometer data for tracking beer fermentation progress, for use in brewing beer, or other liquid density applications only.

 SYSTEM REQUIREMENTS:
     this program is only written and tested with Unix/Linux operating systems in mind.